47th Annual JAB Maui Burn & Wound Symposium - January 25-30, 2025

 Paul Silverstein, M.D., earned his undergraduate degree at Harvard University, graduating magna cum laude.
 After completing his medical degree at the University of Pennsylvania, Dr. Silverstein returned to Boston where he completed a general surgery residency at the Boston City Hospital.
 From 1969 to 1972, Dr. Silverstein served as a Major in the U.S. Army Medical Corp at Fort Sam Houston in San Antonio, Texas, where he treated soldiers who had been injured in the Vietnam War.
 Following his military service, Dr. Silverstein decided to pursue a career in plastic and reconstructive surgery.
 He completed a residency in plastic surgery at Emory University in Atlanta and has been working as a plastic and reconstructive surgeon ever since.
 In 1975, Dr. Silverstein moved to Oklahoma City and now with over 34 years of experience, he has successfully helped thousands of patients enhance their image and self-confidence.

 In 1975, shortly after his arrival in Oklahoma City, he founded the burn center at the Integris Baptist Medical Center that now bears his name.
 The Paul Silverstein Burn Center was the first of its kind in Oklahoma City, and its physicians, nurses, and staff have a history of providing compassionate, comprehensive care.
-Since 1979, Dr. Silverstein has served as a clinical professor of plastic surgery for the University of Oklahoma.
-He participates in many continuing education programs and is also a published author, having contributed in over 50 professional journals.
+Dr. Silverstein passed away in 2022.

 Dr. Carlos Blanco earned his medical degree from Seville Medical School in Sevilla Spain in 1961.
 He completed his surgical residency in 1965 at Lebanon Hospital in Bronx New York.
 He has more than 30 years of experience in the pharmaceutical industry which include involvement in Product Development, Clinical Research, Medical Marketing, Medical/Professional Education, Global Commercial Development, and International Marketing.